tritritri/effective-dsm/effective-scheduling/README.txt

 the next child is in UCT.java

 - The objective function for me is the simulation of the whole system.
-See Exp4.java line 111 -- this is what you definitely to change
+See Exp4.java line 111

-- Another important parameter is \theta (in my paper Eq.
+- Another important parameter is \theta (in the paper Eq.
 7) or C in my code Exp4.java line 52.
 This parameter is used to balance the exploration and exploitation.
 Higher \theta (or C) encourages more exploration.